Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Stability of KdV solitons

-Let $U_0= (q + \sigma \dot W_{x} ) \, \mathbf{1}_{[0,R]}(x) $ be the initial condition of the KdV equation, where $W$ is a standard Wiener process.
-Since solitons correspond to zeros of the complex extension of $a$, which in turn must be located on the imaginary axis, we look for bounded solutions of equation (\ref{KdV lax 1}) for $\zeta=i\eta, \eta\in \R$.
-The first main result is contained in the following Proposition.
+Let the initial condition of the KdV equation be given by\vadjust{\goodbreak} $U_0= (q + \sigma\dot W_{x} ) \mathbf{1}_{[0,R]}(x) $, where $W$ is a~standard Wiener process.
+Since solitons correspond to zeros of the complex extension of $a$, which in turn must be located on the imaginary axis, we look for bounded solutions of equation (\ref{KdV lax 1}) for $\zeta=i\eta, \eta\in\mathbb{R}^+$.
+The first main result is contained in the following proposition.